jean/trellowarrior/README.md

 uda.trellolistname.label=Trello List Name
 ```

-The first UDA `trelloid` is used to store the Trello Card ID and establish
+The first UDA (`trelloid`) is used to store the Trello Card ID and establish
 an equivalence between Trello Cards and Taskwarrior Tasks.
 Note that you
-never, never, never, never, (period), should edit this field.
+should never, never, never, never, (period), edit this field.

-The second UDA `trellolistname` is used to determine the Trello List where
+The second UDA (`trellolistname`) is used to determine the Trello List where
 the Card/Task is stored.
 You can edit this field without problems to move
 the task to another list.